swiftycode256/clitheme/.github/README.md

 [中文](../README.md) | **English**

 **Disclaimer:** Please do not use this tool to create harmful or illegal content.
-The author of this software does not take any responsibility for content and definition files created by others.
+The author of this software does not claim any responsibility for content and definition files created by others.

 ---